I fell in love with Glennon Doyle Melton’s book “Love Warrior” earlier this year and can’t recommend it highly enough! Here’s why–

-Many of my clients describe themselves as “overly sensitive,” and explain that this is one of their traits they need to fix in therapy.
+Many of my clients describe themselves as “overly sensitive,” and explain that this is one of their traits they need to “fix.”
 However, through Love Warrior the message that I try to convey to them is made clear—

 The problem is not their emotions, but how they’ve learned to respond to them.

-In therapy I often introduce them to the concept of the Highly Sensitive Person (HSP) as a way for them to begin to reframe how they view their tendency to feel deeply.
+I often introduce my clients to the concept of the Highly Sensitive Person (HSP) as a way for them to begin to reframe how they view their tendency to feel deeply.
 We work to see that instead of seeing this as a character flaw, it is actually something that they can harness to their benefit.
 As Glennon says towards the end of the book:

 “My tenderness is my strength.”

 “Now, when someone asks me why I cry so often, I say, “For the same reason I laugh so often—because I’m paying attention.”

 In the brave and bold telling of her story, Glennon shows us just how damaging it can be to live in an environment where we’re told that certain emotions are good, while others are bad.
 If certain feelings are bad, then we assume we should eliminate them.
 When Glennon reflects on her own early judgement and escape of her feelings, she writes: